micahkepe/micahkepe.github.io/blog/content/sqlite-query-optimizer/index.md

 tags = ["databases", "sqlite", "query-optimizer"]
 +++

 I **love** databases, but they are still largely a magical black box to me, so in this post, I'm going to explore how SQLite's query optimizer works.
-We'll delve together into how the process of how SQL queries are parsed, optimized, and executed, in particular focusing on the optimization phase.
+We'll delve together into the process of how SQL queries are parsed, optimized, and executed, with a particular focus on the optimization phase.
 By the end of this post, you'll have a better understanding of how SQLite's query optimizer works and how it can help you write more efficient queries.

 <!-- more -->

-{{ latex() }}

-This past summer I got a lot of practice learning the ins and outs of SQLite as part of a project that I have been contributing to that we originally set up with a SQLite database.
+This past summer, I got a lot of practice learning the ins and outs of SQLite as part of a project that I have been contributing to, which we originally set up with a SQLite database.
 I've been working with SQLite for a while now, and I've come to appreciate its simplicity and ease of use.

 ## What Actually Happens When You Run a Query?

 Regardless of the database engine you're using, when you run a query, the database engine goes through a series of steps to execute the query.
 These steps include:

 1. **Writing**: The query is written and sent to the database engine.
 2. **Parsing**: The query is parsed to ensure it is syntactically correct.
 3. **Planning**: The query planner generates an execution plan for the query.
 4. **Execution**: The query is actually executed and the results are returned.

 Of course, while these steps are common to all database engines, the way they are implemented can vary significantly from one engine to another.

+{{ responsive_image(src="overview.png", alt="Overview of the query execution process", caption="Overview of the query execution process") }}

 ## SQLite's Approach to Query Optimization